huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 ### Biometric login

 Within 2-factor authentication, you can also add **Biometric login**.
-This means you don’t need to remember your password but can instead use fingerprint or facial recognition to log into the App.
+This means you don’t need to remember your password but can instead use fingerprint or facial recognition to log into the Huma App.
 The type of biometrics used will depend on the device being used.

 If your healthcare provider has enabled biometric login as mandatory, you will be prompted to configure this on signup.